zainanz/Philosophers/README.md

 ## 📚 Project Overview

 The **Philosophers Dining** project is a classical concurrency problem in computer science.
-It simulates a scenario where several philosophers sit around a table, each alternating between thinking and eating.
+It simulates a scenario where several philosophers sit around a table, each alternating between eating, sleeping and thinking.
 Between each pair of philosophers is a single fork, and a philosopher needs **both forks** (the one on the left and the one on the right) to eat.

-The goal is to implement a program that simulates this behavior using **processes or threads** with mutexes to avoid **deadlocks** and **race conditions**.
+The goal is to implement a program that simulates this behavior using **threads** with **mutexes** to avoid **deadlocks** and **race conditions**.

 ---

 ## 🎯 Objectives

 - Understand and implement synchronization mechanisms to handle resource sharing.
 - Prevent deadlocks and starvation, ensuring every philosopher can eat.
-- Use system calls and primitives for inter-process or inter-thread communication.
 - Implement timed actions and state monitoring.
 - Handle program termination and cleanup gracefully.

 ---

 ## 📝 Project Requirements
-- Philosophers should be represented by threads or processes.
+- Philosophers should be represented by threads.
 - Each philosopher cycles through:
   - **Thinking**
   - **Taking forks (left and right)**
   - **Eating**
   - **Sleeping**
-- The program should output timestamps and state changes for each philosopher (e.g., "Philosopher 3 has taken a fork", "Philosopher 2 is eating").
+- The program should output timestamps and state changes for each philosopher (e.g., "[Time ms] [Philosopher id] has taken a fork", "[Time ms] [Philsopher id] is eating").
 - Use synchronization to avoid:
   - Deadlocks (where philosophers wait forever).
   - Starvation (where a philosopher never gets to eat).